rmed/kouta/README.md

 # Kouta

-A small application framework based on Boost, with components that can be reused accross different projects.
+A small asynchronous application framework based on Boost/Asio, with components that can be reused accross different projects.

 **Requires C++20**.